USS MANCHESTER LCS 14

 October 2, USS Manchester moored at Pier 35 North in San Francisco, Calif., for a week-long port visit to participate in annual Fleet Week celebration; Brief underway for Parade of Ships on Oct.
 5.

-October 11, The Manchester moored at Berth 6, Pier 1 on Naval Base San Diego.
+October 11, The Manchester moored at Berth 6, Pier 1 on Naval Base San Diego; Brief underway on Nov.
+8; Day-long underway for Final Contract Trials (FCT) with the INSURV on Nov.
+28.